 At St Chad’s, we believe that a daily nutritious meal at lunchtime is an essential part of the school day.
-It enables pupils to feel re-energised and ready for their afternoon learning.
+It enables children to feel re-energised and ready for their afternoon learning.

-All of our children in Reception and Key Stage 1 qualify for Universal Infant Free School Meals (this is a government scheme).
-All children receive a free school meal regardless of their parents’ income.
+All of our children in Reception and Key Stage 1 qualify for the government scheme, Universal Free Infant School Meals .
+This means that all children receive a free school meal regardless of their parents’ income.

 Our school dinners are eaten in our school hall.
 We view our lunchtimes as a very sociable occasion.
 Our children are encouraged to try new foods and practise good table manners.
 Staff will often eat their own lunches alongside the children in the dinner hall.